New Governing Documents definition

 • Application Documents means collectively: (i) the grant application submitted by Grantee, including all exhibits, schedules, appendices and attachments thereto; (ii) all documents, correspondence and other written materials submitted in respect of such grant application; and (iii) all amendments, modifications or supplements to any of the foregoing approved in writing by City.

-• Parent Charter means the Amended Certificate of Incorporation of Parent.
+• Parent Charter means the Certificate of Incorporation of Parent, as from time to time amended.

 • Memorandum and Articles means the Memorandum and Articles of Association of the Company in effect from time to time.

-• Reorganization Documents means the Reorganization Agreement, this Agreement, the Holdco LLC Agreement, the Tax Receivable Agreement, the Exchange Agreement, the Registration Rights Agreement, the Employee Equity Letters, the MIP and the Equity Purchase Agreements.
+• Reorganization Documents means the Reorganization Agreement, this Agreement, the Tax Receivable Agreement, the Exchange Agreement, the Registration Rights Agreement, the Clear Secure Subscription Agreement and the MIP.